RowDaBoat/cclap/README.md

 - [ ] Support for environment variables?
 - [ ] Multiple lines support for help messages?
 - [ ] Support other configuration formats?
+- [ ] Support overriding the type name in the help message?